GrahamCampbell/Laravel-Throttle/README.md

 You can register the Throttle facade in the `aliases` key of your `config/app.php` file if you like.

 * `'Throttle' => 'GrahamCampbell\Throttle\Facades\Throttle'`

-#### Looking for a laravel 4 compatable version?

-Checkout the [2.0 branch](https://github.com/GrahamCampbell/Laravel-Throttle/tree/2.0), installable by requiring `"graham-campbell/throttle": "~2.0"`.

 ## Configuration